hmont/dot/README.md

 Due to file size and copyright limitations, no sentiment analysis model is included in this repository.
 Instead, it is recommended to download a pretrained/fine-tuned sentiment analysis model from e.g. [Hugging Face](https://huggingface.co/).
 After download, the model and its associated JSON files will need to be placed into a directory called `model`.
 This may also require modifying the [classifier code](https://github.com/hmont/dot/blob/main/adapters/classifier.py) to better suit the different model.

 ### Setup PostgreSQL database
+> [!NOTE]
-#### Note: The included `db.sql` schema file has not been extensively tested.
+> The included `db.sql` schema file has not been extensively tested.
 If you run into any issues, try creating the tables manually using the SQLAlchemy models as a guide.

 Import the database structure: